 The collection is submitted to HUD once every five years.
-This is required by the AFFH Final Rule, so that the Assessment of Fair Housing coincides with and immediately precedes the 5-Year PHA plans of HUD program participants.
-The Assessment of Fair Housing is necessary to identify fair housing issues that are present in the agencies’ local jurisdictions and regions, along with factors that may be contributing to those fair housing issues and to set priorities and goals to overcome the effects of those fair housing issues and contributing factors.
-The AFH will inform these agencies subsequent planning efforts, specifically in the 5-Year consolidated plan, Annual Action Plans and the PHA 5-Year plans.
+This is required by the AFFH final rule, so that the Assessment of Fair Housing coincides with and immediately precedes the 5-Year PHA plans of HUD program participants.
+The Assessment of Fair Housing is necessary to identify fair housing issues that are present in the agencies’ service areas and regions, along with factors that may be contributing to those fair housing issues and to set priorities and goals to overcome the effects of those fair housing issues and contributing factors.
+The AFH will inform these agencies subsequent planning efforts, specifically in the PHA 5-Year plans and other related planning documents, such as the Admission and Continued Occupancy Policy (ACOP) and Administrative Plans.
 Furthermore, HUD is currently preparing staff to review the AFH when it is submitted.

 7. Special Circumstances Relating to the Guidelines of 5 CFR 1320.5